-and the new posterior prediction intervals.
-These intervals are larger for country-year units without any data coverage (the largest intervals are for country-year units that are farthest away from a unit with an observed dataset value).
-In general, these intervals decrease in size for country-year units as additional observed dataset values become available (i.e., more coverage), with the caveat that the intervals will increase if the observed dataset values disagree.
+In sum, Figure 4 illustrates the high level of agreement between the original observed variables and the new posterior prediction intervals.
+These intervals are much larger for country-year units without data as well as country-year units with fewer observed values.
 Overall, the new estimates closely approximate the original data, but do not always agree.
-The cases of disagreement between original observed variable and posterior prediction represent useful deviant cases that can inform future research.20
+The cases of disagreement between original observed variable and posterior prediction represent useful deviant cases that can inform future research.17